samelhousseini/gpt-realtime-agents/README.md

 Navigate to `http://localhost:8080/` to verify the React UI and API endpoints.

 > **Note**: Make sure to set up ngrok if you are using Azure Communication Services for telephony features during local development.
 > **Note**: It is likely that you might encounter some errors when running the above commands for the first time.
 This depends on your npm version, OS, and other variables.
-For best results, it is preferred to use the container deployment method described below.
+For best results, it is preferred to use the container deployment method described above.